The World's Best 101 customer service tips and techniques. Only GOLD NUGGETS. Powerful. Profitable. Portable.

 This advice comes from Mike Johnson interviewing executives at more than 150 of the world's most service-renowned companies.
 You can read 50 full-length customer service books or you can read Mike's 16-page booklet.
 Discover why leading organizations like KOA Kampgrounds have purchased thousands of copies to easily, effectively and economically train their employees.

 Mike's 16-page booklet shares the 101 most effective customer service tips in use throughout the world today.
-You can purchase small quantities from our inventory of printed copies, order a minimum of 500 copies and have your logo placed on the cover, have Mike customize the book for your industry, or do what Kampgrounds of America (KOA) did -- license thousands of copies to print themselves or deliver electronically to their worldwide operation.
+You can purchase small quantities from our inventory of printed copies, buy the rights to print the booklet with your own additional content & branding, or do what Kampgrounds of America (KOA) did -- license thousands of copies to deliver electronically to all employees throughout their worldwide locations.

 One tip from each of the ten topics covered